-Gran Alacant, commonly known as ‘the new town’, is a large town more in land nearby Santa Pola.
+Gran Alacant, commonly known as ‘the new town’, is a large town nearby Santa Pola.
 It is a prime spot for property buyers and lies nearby Alicante and other towns.

 Santa Pola is a large-size town along the Costa Calida coastline, with its own zoo, aquarium and lush, green parks.
 The town itself is known for being a coastal fishing town with a vibrant history.
 Some of the most popular trades in the area include agriculture, fishing and craft-making.
 The salt works and harbour are the two major employers in the town.